Fall, Spring, Academic year

 The University has an attractive campus, situated in acres of park land right on the coast of Swansea Bay.
 Faculty-student relationships are excellent and students are encouraged to take an active part in departmental life.
 The Taliesin Arts Center, Sports Centre, and University Students' Union (which runs over 100 societies and clubs) offer a wide array of leisure activities.

-Swansea is a modern city of 239,000 inhabitants.
+Swansea is a modern port city of 239,000 inhabitants.
 It enjoys excellent road and rail connections to all parts of Britain.
 London, Stratfod-upon-Avon, and Oxford are all only three hours away by trains.
 The city is both an important commercial center and as well as a growing tourist destination.

 Facilities include excellent shopping centers: the city's market dates back to the Middle Ages yet the Quandrant Shopping center next door is one of the most modern in the country.
 Dozens of shops are housed in attractive undercover malls and arcades.
 Swansea's splendid Maritime Quarter has been the role model for other national Maritime developments.